doooooit/vue2.7-vite-template/README.md

-# A Vue2 Project Template with Vue2.7 & Vite3 (alpha)
+# A Vue2 Project Template with Vue2.7 & Vite3

 ## Feature

-- ⚡️ Vue2.7, Vite3 (both are in alpha state)
-- 📦 pnpm - Fast, disk space efficient package manager
-- 🔥 outbox support `<script setup>` style
-- ☁️ lightweight, Easy to migrate from old Vue2.x projects
+☁️ A lightweight basic template with Vue2.7 & Vite3

 ## Use it